NACHC-CAD/fhir-to-omop/README.md

 1.)
 Using fhir-to-omop tools directly
 =================================
-These users can simple download the zip file and start using the tools from the cmd line.
+These users can simply download the zip file and start using the tools from the cmd line.
 Release 0.0.10 (2022-03-16) can be downloaded from <a href="https://github.com/NACHC-CAD/fhir-to-omop/releases/download/0.0.10/fhir-to-omop.zip">here</a>.
 After the zip file has been downloaded, navigate to the fhir-to-omop page and run the fhir-to-omop.bat file.
 You should then be presented with a list of the different tools you can run from the cmd line.
 ```
 # ----------------------------------------
 #